 Before the session

 Go through your risk assessment, contingency and work plans.
 Allocate actions including the lead person responsible for each action and deadlines.
-Example actions that may need to be taken are:
+Example actions that may need to be taken of are:

 - Set up new systems in advance